git-seb/wp-blog-post-related-products/README.md

-# Blog Post Related Products
+# Blog Post Related Products for WordPress

 Allows selection of related WooCommerce products for blog posts and displays them in a slider on the front-end.